Generalized iterated wreath products of symmetric groups and generalized rooted trees correspondence: Introduction

-Wreath products of symmetric groups arise as the automorphism groups of regular rooted trees, with applications ranging from functions on rooted trees, pixel blurring, nonrigid molecules, to choosing subcommittees from a set of committees.
-With motivation from \cite{MR2081042}, we find a bijection between the equivalence classes of irreducible representations of the generalized iterated wreath product $W(\vec{r}|_k)$ and the orbits of families of labels on certain complete trees.
-We find a recursion for the number of equivalence classes and dimensions of the irreducible representations of the generalized iterated wreath products.
-We also give upper bound estimates for fast Fourier transforms of this chain of groups.
+We find a bijection between equivalence classes of ordinary irreducible representations of the generalized iterated wreath product $W(\mathbf{r}|_k)$ and the orbits of families of labels on certain complete trees, thus connecting to the geometric construction in Theorem~\ref{thm:geometric-construction-tree}: \begin{theorem} There is a bijection between equivalence classes $\widehat{W}(\mathbf{r}|_k)$ of ordinary irreducible representations of the iterated wreath product of symmetric groups and $W(\mathbf{r}|_k)$-orbits of rooted trees $\mathcal{T}( \mathbf{r}|_k)$. \end{theorem}